BYU-NLP-Lab/topicalguide/topic_modeling/media/scripts/charts/README.rst

 Visualizations
 ==============

-In order to create a anew visualization, a few steps are needed:
+In order to create a a new visualization, a few steps are needed:

 1. make a new JS file with the following template: (viz.js.example)